 Since the early 1980’s, NK Technologies has been designing and manufacturing ground fault relays for industrial and commercial applications.
 These applications include protecting heat trace and snow melt cable, submersible pumps, water features, pools and many electrical heating applications.

-In the early 2000’s, NK Technologies’ engineers designed a larger sensor with the capacity to monitor circuits up to around 300 amps.
-For applications drawing more current or using conductors that are larger than would fit through the sensing window, an external “zero sequence” current transformer was needed; the fault would be expressed at 10% of the actual fault current.
-To increase the amount of current through the sensor, the CT secondary is looped two or three times through the sensing aperture to get the current up to a detectable level.
+In the early 2000’s, NK Technologies’ engineers designed a larger relay with the capacity to monitor circuits up to around 300 amps.
+For applications drawing more current or using conductors that are larger than would fit through the relay window, an external “zero sequence” current transformer was needed; the fault would be expressed at 10% of the actual fault current.
+To increase the amount of current through the relay, the CT secondary is looped two or three times through the relaying aperture to get the current up to a detectable level.
 This approach is not very attractive, even to those who frequently install electrical equipment in less than ideal conditions.
-Now the design engineers at NK have developed a sensor with an aperture measuring four inches in diameter.
+Now the design engineers at NK have developed a relay with an aperture measuring four inches in diameter.
 This allows conductors carrying 800 amps or more to pass through easily.

 AG-LC Ground Fault Sensors for Monitoring Higher Current Circuits

 AG-LC series ground fault relays are the latest design innovation from NK Technologies.
 The NEC added section 555.3 to require ground fault protection of the main over current device feeding marinas and boat yards.
 These services are often carrying up to 800 amps; most sensor designs will not allow the conductors to pass through a single sensing ring.
 By designing a relay in a large solid-core housing, the conductors will not have to be passed through a separate relay device like a zero sequence current transformer.
 This design makes monitoring of larger circuits a breeze, whether to protect boaters, or large equipment like amusement park rides or gantry cranes.